adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 The second thing that bugs me is going to get its very own section...

-[Disclosed to maintainer 2022-03-03.
-Maintainer [created PR](https://github.com/didip/tollbooth/pull/99) to fix 2022-03-04.
+[2022-03-03: Disclosed to maintainer.
+2022-03-04: Maintainer [created a PR](https://github.com/didip/tollbooth/pull/99) to fix it.
 Ongoing discussion there.]

 ### A default list of places to look for the client IP makes no sense